a-einstein/WpfShop/README.md

 * ...

 #### Prerequisites
-* The application assumes the presence of my AdventureWorksServices, to which a connection should be configured.
+* The application assumes the presence of my AdventureWorks, to which a service connection should be configured.